jriguera/ansible-ironic-standalone/README.md

  without connecting the server.
 The approach is just to have a kind of repository compatible with HTTP API calls.

- * The next version (3.x from Mitaka) supports the Ironic Inspector package (deployed with a new role) which provides automatic discovery for new baremetal servers, of course, you can stil use the `add-baremetal` or `del-baremetal` with your servers.
+ * Version 3.x (from Mitaka) supports the Ironic Inspector package (deployed with a new role) which provides automatic discovery for new baremetal servers, of course, you can stil use the `add-baremetal` or `del-baremetal` with your servers.

+ * Support for shellinabox, it means you can open web console using a web browser to see the installation process after requesting it `ironic node-get-console <node-uuid>`.
+The ports are automatically assigned by `add-baremetal` playbook based on the last part of the IPMI IP address plus 10000 (e.g. a server with IPMI IP address: 10.100.200.33 will get defined its port as 10033).
+This funcion is automatically defined with `add-baremetal`.

  * The two playbooks to define and delete servers in Ironic are completely functional but, the main purpose of them is to make easy and show the entire